 Natural flood management works with the landscape to hold water in the uplands and slow its flow downstream, with the added benefit of creating wildlife habitat.
 There is significant potential to increase the use of these wetlands so that they play an important role in the UK’s future flood defences.

 Spending time in blue spaces - such as WWT’s - can be even more beneficial for your wellbeing than being in green spaces.
-The Government aims to connect more people with green and blue spaces in their everyday lives to improve their wellbeing, however, access to such spaces is very unequal, with some ethic groups and low-income families particularly disadvantaged.
+The Government aims to connect more people with green and blue spaces in their everyday lives.
+However, access to such spaces is very unequal, with some ethnic groups and low-income families particularly disadvantaged.

-Wetlands can provide blue spaces that are especially beneficial to wellbeing, helping people to adopt healthy and more sustainable behaviour (e.g. active travel), inducing positive mood and reducing stress.
+Wetlands can provide blue spaces that are especially beneficial to wellbeing, helping us to adopt healthy and more sustainable behaviour (e.g. active travel), improving mood and reducing stress.

 The world faces a biodiversity crisis.
-Freshwater species and the wetlands they depend upon are being lost at an alarming rate.
+We're losing freshwater species and the wetlands they depend upon at an alarming rate.
 The UK is committed to improving water quality, however current targets are highly likely to be missed.